All questions on this page are answered by the app developer (and my husband) Ryan Lintott.

-There is no voice available for the Old English language so we had to modify an existing voice to achieve a close-as-possible approximation.
+Apple does not include an Old English voice so we had to modify an existing one.
 There were a number of regional options for English including UK, US, Australia, Ireland, India, and South Africa.
 We originally started with a UK voice but after many adjustments we were unable to get some of the sounds working properly.
 (The accent often omits the R sound in words like wordhord, for example.)
-We switched to a US voice and after many more adjustments we got something that sounded pretty good.
+We switched to a US voice and after many more adjustments we got something that was a good approximation.

-If you got this error it means you don’t have the supported voice installed on your device.
-To add this voice, do the following:
+If you got this error it means you may not have the supported voice installed on your device.
+To add a voice, you can try the following:

 - Go to your Home Screen

 - Go to Settings > Accessibility > VoiceOver > Speech